 Guidelines should be followed if commissioning photographs of children (i.e. under 18 years of age) or if planning photography of children at events and using visual media for publicity purposes.
-Please refer to Chapter 18 of Council Constitution - The Child and Vulnerable Adults Protection Policy for further information on this subject.
+Please refer to the Council's Safeguarding Policy for further information on this subject.